ssimonoff/TriOS/ReadMe.txt

-The "Tri" refers to Triscape Inc, the company founded by Stacey Simonoff which formerly published Triscape Map Explorer, the first 3D navigable geographic mapping application, the idea (but not code) behind Google Maps, and Triscape FxFoto, photography editing and collage layout software.
-TriOS does not refer to three operating systems and only supports Windows and Linux.
+The "Tri" refers to Triscape Inc, the company founded by Stacey Simonoff which formerly published Triscape Map Explorer, the first 3D navigable geographic mapping application, the idea (but not code) behind Google Maps, and Triscape FxFoto, popularphotography editing and collage layout software.
+TriOS does not refer to 3 operating systems and only supports Windows and Linux.

-This is a fairly complete non-GUI API for building applications that can be built to run on Windows or Linux.
+This is a fairly complete non-GUI API for applications which can be built to run on Windows or Linux.
 It has be used by for a number of Windows applications and DLLs.
-It has also been used for some fairly sophisticated embedded Linux applications, as well as a few Linux CGI server applications.
+It has also been used for one fairly sophisticated embedded Linux application, as well as Linux CGI server applications.
 Overall, it is better tested on Windows.

-The TriOS.cpp and TriOS.h sources contain the core transportable OS API with a large variety of functions to handle memory allocation, files I/O, text formatting and handle, plus much more.
+The TriOS.cpp and TriOS.h sources contain the core portable OS API with a large variety of functions to handle memory allocation, file I/O, text formatting and handling, and much more.
 There are also functions to handle multi-tasking (threading) with mutex and semaphore functions (OSTask, OSLock, OSWait), starting other executables (OSExec), transcendental numerical functions (square root, sine, cosine, tangent, powers), walking directory